Tropical Cyclone Winston

 Australian passport appointment bookings

 Passport appointment bookings (available between 08:30am - 12:00pm weekdays, except for Public Holidays) are required for the lodgement of passport applications.
 Clients should not attend the High Commission without an appointment.
-Appointments can be booked by calling telephone (679) 3388 236 or emailing email@example.com.
+Appointments must be booked online.
 Appointments are also required for notarial services.

 The High Commission is open from 8.00am to 4.30pm on weekdays except for public holidays.